allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 ```

-There is an analogous API do DELETE the config, list the variables and set or access variable values.
+There is an analogous API to DELETE the config, list the variables and set or access variable values.
 You can look up the details in the [API specification](https://cloud.google.com/deployment-manager/runtime-configurator/reference/rest/).
 ### Using Deployment Manager
 You have to specify the config type as: